MisShenanigans/Niche-Holiday-Calendar/README.md

-# H2G2 Verse of the Day
+# Niche Holiday Calender

-## Don't Panic and Grab Your Towel
+## Don't Panic and Grab Your Towel, or Honey Can, or Whatever.

 This is a student project for course CPSC210.
-It primarily does two things.
+It primarily does three things.

-- Give a scripture like reference system to every line in the novels franchise **The Hitchhiker's Guide to the Galaxy** trilogy by Douglas Adams and allow user to navigate, search and read them.

-- Promote and present a remarkable verse from **The Hitchhiker's Guide to the Galaxy** trilogy once every 24 hour.
+- Provides an overview of all days in a month and put them into a calendar view.

+- Inform the user a niche holiday is happening when it is happening. and also provides some basic information about that niche holiday.

+- Provide information of Niche Holiday about any date the user is curious of.

 This program is designed for
-- Any devoted readers of Douglas Adams
-- Anyone seeking hilarious wisdom in their life
+- Anyone looking for some extra nicheness in their life.
-- Anyone planning for a space travel but don't have a ship yet and is currently in a panic.
+- Anyone wishing to be able to provide fun facts in a party or gathering
+- Anyone dedicating to celebrating a certain niche holiday but have memory so terrible so they can't memorize those themselves.

-I decide to take on this project because it is something I will need in my life.
+I decide to take on this project because it is something I will need in my life and I think it will do other people some help.

+## As a user, I would like to check if today is a niche holiday.
+## As a user, I would like to go to a date and see it's month.
-## As a user, I would like to mark an session I read.
+## As a user, I would like to go to check if a date I typed in is a niche holiday.
+## As a user, I would like to move to tomorrow and yesterday to see if they are niche.